TerryV8/click-count/docs/terraform_security_groups_front.md

 ```

 Also, we will make another assumption:
-- 1 security group allowing incoming SSH and ICMP from a specific IP to all instances
+- 1 security group allowing incoming SSH and ICMP from a specific IP (As a best protecting pratcice, var.ipv4_local defines your local address to protect your servers from any other undesirable threat connection) to all instances.

 Append security_groups_front.tf:
 ```console